Get free assessment of your website’s lead collection Learn more

 Founder of GrowthHackers.com

-They’re responsible for identifying new opportunities, experimenting and testing new B2C or B2B growth marketing strategies, and continuously iterating on their tactics to drive growth.
-They’re the ones who come up with clever and innovative ideas that help businesses reach new customers and drive engagement.
+They’re responsible for identifying new opportunities, experimenting and testing new B2C or B2B growth marketing strategies, and continuously iterating on their tactics to drive sales, leads number, etc. They’re the ones who come up with clever and innovative ideas that help businesses reach new customers and drive engagement.

 A short list of famous growth hackers that you should follow